Skip to main content

 Percentage clause.
 A percentage clause might state: Wife is granted 40% of Husband’s disposable retired pay.

-For COL Doe, the most advantageous way to allocate the pension is through the fixed dollar amount.
-That’s because this does not grant Mrs. Doe a COLA (cost-of-living adjustment) each year.
-The fixed dollar amount simply excludes a COLA – it’s outside the definition of fixed dollar amount, in other words.
-The other three clauses automatically include COLAs.
+For COL Roberts, the most advantageous way to allocate the pension is through the fixed dollar amount.
+That’s because this does not grant Mrs. Roberts a COLA (cost-of-living adjustment) each year.
+The fixed dollar amount simply excludes a COLA (i.e., it’s outside the definition of fixed dollar amount).
+All other clauses automatically include COLAs.

-Assume that COL Doe is on active duty and has 20 years of creditable service.
+The Marital Fraction.
+Assume that COL Roberts is on active duty and has 20 years of creditable service.
 He has been married for all 20 years.
 He tells his lawyer, who is inexperienced in military pension division, that he is willing to give his wife half of his pension, either because that seems fair to him or it appears to be inevitable under state law.
-The lawyer, taking him at his word, proceeds to draft a clause for pension division which is worded as follows:
+Taking him at his word, the lawyers drafts a clause for pension division which is worded as follows:

 Husband shall pay to Wife fifty percent (50%) of the disposable retired pay that he receives from the Defense Finance and Accounting Service at retirement.